zone117x/node-cryptonote-pool/README.md

     /* Poll RPC daemons for new blocks every this many milliseconds. */ "blockRefreshInterval": 1000,

+	/* BBR ONLY - Location to save out scratchpad that can be used for -k option to minerd.
+Needs to be a location that the daemon has write access to and where it is served by http. */
+        "scratchpadFilePath": "/var/www/htdocs/node-cryptonote-pool-bbr/scratchpad.bin",

+	/* BBR ONLY - How often the scratchpad is saved in seconds. */ "scratchpadFileUpdateInterval": 14400000,

     /* How many seconds until we consider a miner disconnected. */ "minerTimeout": 900,